Housing & Communities

 Investigating the factors affecting access to housing and the health of communities is key to improving the lives of people living in the UK.

-Furthermore, ADR Northern Ireland (ADR NI) is working on a number of projects aimed at improving policies relating to housing and communities within Northern Ireland.
+ADR Northern Ireland (ADR NI) is also working on a number of projects aimed at improving policies relating to housing and communities.
 For example, by linking data relating to families, healthcare, environment and education, neighbourhood and community determinants of social distress as indicated by contact with emergency hospital services can be explored.
-In addition, linking data relating to family, socioeconomic status and housing will allow researchers to identify factors contributing to poor youth mental health and achievement.
-Northern Ireland currently lacks a comprehensive understanding of how socioeconomic status and familial factors impact the mental and physical wellbeing of its youth population; ADR NI’s work hopes to bridge this gap in understanding.

 Housing & Communities Projects